ratanshet123/Department-Collaboration-Platform/README.md

-#Acknowledgments
+## Installation
-Built with Django Framework
+-Built with Django Framework
-Inspired by the need for efficient collaboration tools in departmental environments
+-Inspired by the need for efficient collaboration tools in departmental environments

-Feel free to modify any sections or add more information as needed!
+-Feel free to modify any sections or add more information as needed!